 Following a recent article in SpectrumNews, there’s been some discussion regarding the situation of autism in France.
-But both the article and many of the responses suffer from inaccuracies and misconceptions, and as someone who’s autistic and has lived in France for many years, I thought I’d try and fill in the dots.
+But both the article and many of the responses suffer from inaccuracies and misconceptions.
+As someone who’s autistic and has lived in France for many years, I thought I’d try and fill in the gaps.
 Though as with all things French, it’s complex.

 The image many outsiders have of autism in France is that there’s a battle between supporters and opponents of a view of autism as a psychosis or psychopathology, in short, a battle between psychoanalysts and the rest.
 But it’s not.
 In France, the debate isn’t about whether or not autists are dysfunctional or damaged, it’s only about who gets to fix them.

 It’s true that the influence of psychoanalytic doctrines continues to do an enormous amount of harm to autists and their families here.
 Lacan and Freud have a lot to answer for.
-But these views aren’t limited to the psychiatric or medical establishment, they permeate to the farthest reaches of the social, educational and legal systems.
-But when it comes to autism, this isn’t the only or even the biggest problem.
-The biggest problem in France is cultural.
+But, these views aren’t limited to the psychiatric or medical establishment, they permeate the social, educational and legal systems.
+However, when it comes to autism, this isn’t the only or even the biggest problem.
+The biggest problem for autists in France is cultural.

 “Culture, discourse, and social relations—rather than the rightness or wrongness of our bodies—makes us who we are and who we are understood to be.”

 So let’s start with culture.
 In fact, let’s start with mottos, the kind of thing that your football team or your school has.
 You may even have one on a family crest, something uplifting in Latin inscribed on a plaque you bought from a heraldic shop which now languishes in a box in the garage.
-France has a motto: Liberté, égalité, fraternité.
-But in France, those three words aren’t just something that goes on your school blazer, they go to the very heart of Frenchness itself.
+France has a motto: Liberté, Egalité, Fraternité.
+But in France, those three words aren’t just something embroidered on your school blazer, they go to the very heart of Frenchness itself.
 And why not: freedom, equality, fraternity are right up there with peace, love and understanding as principals to live your life by.

 Let’s look at the second of those, equality.
 On the surface at least, hard to see how it could be problematic.
 After all, surely what autists want is to be accepted as equal-to rather than lesser-than?

 Yes.
-But as long ago as the 18th century critics were pointing out that for all its positives, equality can also lead to "a brutal levelling of individualities” or "individuals reduced to homogeneity” (Wiki) i.e., “people being equal” rapidly becomes people “being the same”.
+But as long ago as the 18th century critics were pointing out that for all its positives, equality can also lead to "a brutal levelling of individualities” or "individuals reduced to homogeneity” (Wiki, see below) i.e., “people being equal” becomes “people being the same”.
 Further, when equality is bookended with fraternity and solidarity, it becomes “we’re all equal together” - and don’t you forget it.
 (See elsewhere on this site for a discussion of exclusionary in-group and out-group bias, which is more than relevant here.)

-Some examples: French, and only French, is the official language of France.
-Minority native languages such as Breton or Basque have no official national status, and as recently as 2015, the French Senate rejected a law ratifying the European Charter for Regional or Minority Languages.
+For example: French, and only French, is the official language of France.
+Minority native languages such as Breton or Basque have no official national status and as recently as 2015 the French Senate rejected a law ratifying the European Charter for Regional or Minority Languages.
 Back in the day, President Chirac said that he was opposed to giving "special rights to organised linguistic communities”.
-Substitute “linguistic” in that phrase with ANY minority or identity-based community and you get the picture.
+Substitute “linguistic” in that phrase with any minority or identity-based community and you get the picture.
 And this isn’t an isolated case.
 France is the only major country in Europe that hasn’t ratified the Framework Convention for the Protection of National Minorities.
 One of the consequences is that there is no Council of Europe monitoring of minority rights in France.

 Another example, exceptionalism: there is no accelerated program in French schools.
 Kids who are exceptionally capable can skip a year, but it’s not encouraged.
-I know of English mother-tongue kids who at the stage where they were reading Harry Potter novels in English, were sitting in French classrooms with “This is Jack.
-This is Jill.
-Jack throws the ball to Jill.”
-As one expat parent put it: “The schools in France are devoted to the French ideal of “égalité” so segregating the smart kids for special treatment really goes against the grain.”
+I know of English mother-tongue kids who at the stage where they were reading Harry Potter novels in English by themselves, were sitting in French classrooms with “This is Jack.
+Jack has a ball.”
+As one expat parent observed: “The schools in France are devoted to the French ideal of “égalité” so segregating the smart kids for special treatment really goes against the grain.”

 Here’s what happens.
 Say, for example, you’re an Afro-feminist group who wants to organise a series of conferences for women of African descent and only for women of African descent.
 You’ll have the (female and socialist) mayor of Paris telling you that you can’t use any public venues and find yourself roundly attacked from all sides of the political and social spectrum for your “communautarisme”.
 And no, as with the linguistic example above, this isn’t an isolated case.

-The same fate awaits anyone looking to further the cause of any minority group, or even to recognise their existence.
+The same fate awaits anyone looking to further the cause of any minority group, or even to recognise its existence.
 For example, as with any of the identity or culture-based fields of research, queer/LGBT studies is non-existent in France.
-When Marie-Hélène / Sam Bourcier attempted to introduce a Masters in Queer Studies at the University of Lille “I was treated as a communautariste rebel.”
+When Marie-Hélène/Sam Bourcier attempted to introduce a Masters in Queer Studies at the University of Lille “I was treated as a communautariste rebel.”
 Needless to say, the course didn’t eventuate, nor have any similar courses, even though they’ve been available elsewhere since the seventies.
 As Jérôme Courduriès of the University of Toulouse noted on the possibility of introducing LGBT studies: “While it might be possible in the U.K., in France it’s just science fiction.”
-We’ll come back to disability studies later, but no, it doesn’t exist here either, nor does the idea of intersectionality.
+We’ll come back to disability studies later, but no, it doesn’t exist here either.

 But these ideas aren’t limited to the hallowed halls of French administrative or academic institutions.
 They permeate French culture, and that includes autistic culture.
 I once found myself in conversation with someone on the autistic spectrum who was organising a conference and was met with horrified looks and “mais non!” when I asked why there couldn’t be only autistic speakers.
-In his report on the employment situation of autists in France, Josef Schovanec pointed out that you couldn’t propose an initiative such as “autism hours” in supermarkets without getting into a debate about communautarisme.
+In his report on the employment situation of autists in France, Josef Schovanec pointed out that you couldn’t propose an initiative such as Autism Hours in supermarkets without getting into a debate about communautarisme.
 (No, there are no Autism Hours in France.)

 In response to this pressure to not appear “communautariste”, what passes for autistic/autism advocacy in France would be unrecognisable as such elsewhere.
-As the sociologist Brigitte Chamak sums up in regards to autism: “If in Anglo-Saxon countries groups organise themselves into social movements that challenge normative principles, in France we focus on defending the interests of people with autism and their families.”
-Autism advocacy in France means lobbying your MP for ABA therapy to be covered by the National Health program, or organising a charity event so that the local autistic day-care centre can buy a trampoline.
+As the sociologist Brigitte Chamak sums up: “If in Anglo-Saxon countries groups organise themselves into social movements that challenge normative principles, in France we focus on defending the interests of people with autism and their families.”
+Autism advocacy in France means lobbying your MP for ABA therapy to be covered by the national health program, or organising a charity event so that the local autism day-care centre can buy a trampoline.

-Chamak concludes that “the historical and cultural context and in particular the opposition to communitarianism are unfavourable to the development of radical demands”, though for me, that’s an understatement.
-You would never find a member of the French administration, or even an autism support and advocacy group, talking about the need to “empower” autists, as a member of the Spanish Health Ministry did at the recent ASDEU Conference.
+Chamak concludes that “the historical and cultural context and in particular the opposition to communitarianism are unfavourable to the development of radical demands”, though “unfavourable” is an understatement.
+You would never find a member of the French administration or even an autism support and advocacy group talking about the need to “empower” autists, as a member of the Spanish Health Ministry did at the 2017 ASDEU Conference.
 In a similar vein, presumably there’s a French phrase for “autistic-led”, but I’ve never heard it.

-So forget autists as a part of the population with their own identity and culture, and forget about advocating for that identity.
-And on an individual level, with the attitudes that exist, forget about even having an autistic identity in the first place.
+So forget autists having their own identity and culture, and forget about advocating for that identity.
+And with the attitudes that exist, forget about even having an autistic identity in the first place.
 Jeanette Purkis remarked, “I had to fight hard for my autistic identity.”
-Imagine how much harder that is when the very notion of autistic identity is questioned, if not denied outright.
+Imagine how much harder that is when all around you the very notion of autistic identity is questioned, if not denied outright.
 This is a major impediment for French autists in undertaking the journey to self-acceptance and an autistic selfhood and only adds to the challenges that autists here face as kids growing up or as adults pre/post-diagnosis.
 In France, autists don’t get to exist - not as autists in any case.

 “We cannot make up positive disability identity out of nothing if we are unaware of usable models or narratives to remake ourselves.”